pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

 split from the church, and a reasonably large number of people tried to shoot up the nursery, although those people were swiftly struck down by invisible forces.
 Forces too swift to be mistaken for random heart attacks.
-So the attacks stopped, and all the kidnappings etc. were unsuccessful either, so they all stopped as well.
+So the attacks stopped, and all the kidnappings etc. were unsuccessful too, so they all stopped as well.

-The matured enough to look like children ready for their bar or bat mitzvah, and then they suddenly faded away.
+They matured enough to look like children ready for their bar or bat mitzvah, and then they suddenly faded away.
 People who witnessed their fading away said they smelled almonds in the air.
 Felt a wisp of warmth.
 Heard an old-forgotten melody in their heads.
 But that was it.
 And the babies faded into the regular faulty human memory and rampant misinformation.